emard/mouse-counter/README.md

 # Mouse Counter

-Repurpose a PC mouse (USB or PS/2) on liunx to act as pulse or rotary counter.
+Repurpose a PC mouse (USB or PS/2) on linux to act as pulse or rotary counter.

 From linux uinput infrastructure it captures